 Lesson Learned: Looks don't equate success.

-Mia Thermopolis may undergo an amazing makeover when she finds out she's the princess of Genovia (I'm still jealous of her hair), but she soon learns that her new appearance is not her ticket to feeling cool.
-Her attempt to chill with the popular crowd fails miserably, and she discovers that she was already her best self with her true friends by her side.
-Finally realizing this helps her accept that she's more than ready to be a world ruler.
+Mia Thermopolis may undergo a drastic makeover when she finds out she's the princess of Genovia (I'm still jealous of her hair), but she soon learns her new appearance is not her ticket to feeling cool.
+Her attempt to chill with the popular crowd fails miserably, and she discovers she was already her best self with her true friends by her side.
+Finally realizing this helps her accept that she's more than ready to rule a country.

 2. 'Freaky Friday' (2003)

 Lesson Learned: Nobody has it easy.

 In Freaky Friday, Anna and her mom Tess believe each other has a simple, charmed life, but a magical body switcheroo teaches them they judged each other's everyday routine too quickly.
 The same mindset applies to today's habit of seeing someone's social media posts and thinking they were dealt an easy set of cards.
 Everybody has something they're dealing with, so you should treat others with kindness.

 Lesson Learned: No job is worth your wellbeing.